-1.1 This policy applies to all students' work which is internally assessed and which contributes to a qualification delivered by Gloucestershire College, accredited by a range of awarding bodies.
+This policy applies to all students' work which is internally assessed and which contributes to a qualification delivered by Gloucestershire College and its collaborative partners, accredited by a range of awarding bodies.
 This includes students who, due to the academic levels of their programme require reasonable adjustments to be made to ensure equality of opportunity.
 The relevant assessment policies and regulations of higher education institutions, we are in partnership with, will apply to students' work which contributes to a qualification validated by partner universities.
-University provision follows university student assessment policies S1, S2, S3, S4 and Q2, Q3, Q4, Q5, Q6 and Q9 of the revised UK Quality Code for Higher Education.
+University provision follows university student assessment policies which meet the expectations for standards and quality and core practices for the OfS Ongoing Conditions of Registration: B4, B5 and the revised UK Quality Code for Higher Education, July 2024.